p-sama/gemini-in-bq/README_flow4.md

 The script is divided into several main sections:

 ### 1. BigQuery Data Loading
-- Loads event data from BigQuery table `data-cloud-demo5.next25_demo_ds.events_test` using built in python library.
+- Loads event data from BigQuery table `data-cloud-demo5.next25_demo_ds.events_test` using built in python library
+- To use Code Assist prompt `Load  table_id = "data-cloud-demo5.event_test"`: Create a new Code cell -> click Gemini Icon -> Generate Code -> Paste the prompt -> Enter
+- Preview table using `df.head(3)`, then clikc the `Suggest charts` icon on the right of the table to see recommended charts

 ### 2. Data Transformation
 - Converts timestamp column to datetime64 format